vanssssssss/ride-hailing-delivery-application/README.md

 - Cabs filtered by pickup location (Geospatial Query)

-- Automatically books the nearest available cab
+- Automatically books the nearest available cab on order placement

 - Creates a new ride order with pickup & dropoff location

 - Price calculation based on distance between pickup and dropoff